Sharp PC-E500S: Description

 It came with 32 KB of RAM which could be upgraded to 96 KB using memory expansion cards.
 The monochrome LCD had 240×32 pixels which could display four lines with 40 characters per line as well as graphics.
-The 256 KB system ROM the contained the BIOS, a diagnostic suite, and the BASIC interpreter used to program the device.
+The 256 KB system ROM that contained the BIOS, a diagnostic suite, and the BASIC interpreter used to program the device.

 An algebraic calculation system was included.
 The Algebraic Expression Reserve (AER) memory: Frequently used formulas or constants could be stored in memory and recalled for repeated use.
 The PC-E500 series also performed as a scientific calculator when switched into 'CAL' mode.

 It also included an X<>Y exchange key for working with complex numbers and polar to rectangular conversions.